About the Club

 In the early days, members used to teach people to swim on the beach, a few at a time, with the club originally training in the sea until the Henley Swimming Pool was opened in 1934.
 This was an open air salt-water pool located on the foreshore next to where the Henley Beach Surf Life Saving Club is now located.

-The Henley and Grange Swimming Club offer a range of squads for people who love to swim, from children just graduating Swim School to serious competitors.
-We are a not-for-profit club and whilst we are largely funded by membership fees, we conduct fundraising activities so that we can invest in club and coaching facilities.
-Our club is run by a dedicated team of volunteers and we are grateful for their ongoing support as well as that of our members, particularly our valued life members who continue to support the Club, some for more than 50 years.
+The Henley & Grange Swimming Club offers a range of squads for people who love to swim; from children just graduating Swim School to serious competitors.
+We are a not-for-profit club and whilst we are largely funded by membership fees.
+We conduct fundraising activities so that we can invest in club and coaching facilities.
+Our club is run by a dedicated team of volunteers and we are grateful for their ongoing support as well as that of our members, particularly our valued life members who continue to support the club, some for more than 50 years.

-Our goal is to enhance the sport of swimming and encourage participation at all levels from recreational and fitness to elite squad training for competition at local, state and national swimming meets.
-Perseverance, dedication and team-work are at the core of the Club, as is celebrating success.
+Our goal is to encourage participation in swimming and let all people enjoy it.
+From recreational and for fitness to elite squad training for competitions at local, state and national swimming meets.
+Perseverance, dedication and team-work are at the core of the club, as is celebrating success.
 Membership enquiries are welcome, contact us now.